IRA Basics: What They Have in Common

 Yes - IRAs and 401(k)s are separate accounts with separate limits.
 Contributing to a 401(k) does not reduce your IRA contribution limit of $7,000.
 The recommended order: first contribute to 401(k) up to employer match, then max a Roth IRA ($7,000), then continue contributing to 401(k) up to the $23,500 limit.
 This sequence captures free money first, then maximises the most flexible tax-advantaged account.

-You can always withdraw your Roth IRA contributions (not earnings) at any time, for any reason, with no taxes or penalties — they were contributed with after-tax dollars.
-Withdrawing earnings before age 59½ is typically subject to income tax and the 10% early withdrawal penalty.
+You can always withdraw your Roth IRA contributions (not earnings) at any time, for any reason, with no taxes or penalties - they were contributed with after-tax dollars.
+Withdrawing earnings before age 59-1/2 is typically subject to income tax and the 10% early withdrawal penalty.
 Exceptions include first-time home purchase (up to $10,000 lifetime), disability, and certain education expenses.
-The ability to withdraw contributions penalty-free gives Roth IRAs an emergency fund-like flexibility that Traditional IRAs lack.

 Since the SECURE Act 2.0, most non-spouse beneficiaries must fully withdraw inherited IRA funds within 10 years (the "10-year rule").
-Surviving spouses have more flexibility, including the ability to roll the inherited IRA into their own.
+Surviving spouses have more flexibility.
 Inherited Roth IRAs still require the 10-year distribution rule, but withdrawals remain tax-free since the original contributions were after-tax.
 The tax advantages of a Roth IRA can therefore extend to heirs.

 Important: US tax law is complex and changes frequently.
 Income limits, contribution limits, and rules described are for 2025 - verify with IRS.gov or a qualified tax professional.
 Not financial or tax advice.